Azerbaijan–Venezuela relations: High level visits

-On October 10, 2016, there was a meeting held between President of Venezuela Nicolas Maduro and President of Azerbaijan Ilham Aliyev during the 23rd World Energy Congress in Istanbul.
+On October 10, 2016, there was a meeting held between the President of Venezuela Nicolas Maduro and the President of Azerbaijan Ilham Aliyev during the 23rd World Energy Congress in Istanbul.

 On October 21–22, 2016, the President of Venezuela N. Maduro made an official visit to Azerbaijan.

-On September 13–18, 2016, Minister of foreign affairs of Azerbaijan Elmar Mammadyarov paid a working visit to Venezuela to attend the next meeting of Ministers of foreign Affars of the countries which are members of the Non-Aligned Movement.
+On September 13–18, 2016, Minister of Foreign affairs of Azerbaijan Elmar Mammadyarov paid a working visit to Venezuela to attend the next meeting of Ministers of Foreign Affairs of the countries which are members of the Non-Aligned Movement.